Chinese-Japanese-Korean-Vietnamese/English Dictionary

 Introduction

-While a number of the Japanese-oriented modern kanji dictionaries which have appeared during recent decades have been of high quality in terms of precision within their respective purviews, they are, from the perspective of the classical scholar, limited in their scope and orientation to modern vocabulary, and thus are not that useful to those who are doing scholarly research/translation of pre-modern han-wen texts, who need to know all of the ancient semantic implementations and readings of a particular character, along with extensive pre-modern compounds.Therefore, the present work is intended to serve to fill the dearth in Western lexicographical resources on traditional East Asian language, literature, history, philosophy and religion.
+While a number of the Japanese-oriented modern kanji dictionaries that have appeared during recent decades have been of high quality in terms of precision within their respective purviews, they are, from the perspective of the classical scholar, limited in their scope and orientation to modern vocabulary, and thus are not that useful to those who are doing scholarly research/translation of pre-modern han-wen texts, who need to know all of the ancient semantic implementations and readings of a particular character, along with extensive pre-modern compounds.Therefore, the present work is intended to serve to fill the dearth in Western lexicographical resources on traditional East Asian language, literature, history, philosophy and religion.
 We strongly encourage those who are doing research in any form of pre-modern Chinese literature, philosophy, and history to become involved in this project by contributing precise materials from your research.

 Password Access